reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

     ![Picture 1](../media/Lab-02-task2-reviewplans.png)

-1. Review the monitoring extensions and confirm that **Log Analytics agent/Azure Monitor agent** is **On**.
-Click Continue or close the Settings & Monitoring page by selecting the 'X' on the upper right of the page.
+1. Check that the **Log Analytics agent/Azure Monitor agent** is turned **On**.
+Then, click Continue or close the Settings & Monitoring page by selecting the 'X' in the upper right corner.

     ![Picture 1](../media/Log_Analytics_Enable_1_new.png)

-1. Select the newly created Log Analytics workspace which will gather all security events data of the machines to analyze. click on **Apply** and **Continue**.
-Click on **Save** for the changes to take effect.
+1. Choose the newly created Log Analytics workspace to collect all security event data from the machines for analysis.
+Click **Apply** and then **Continue**.
+Finally, click **Save** to apply the changes.

    ![Picture 1](../media/log1.png)